jborza/jborza.github.io/_posts/2020-11-21-hardware-adventures-5-calculator-with-keypad.md

 ![the finished version](/assets/hw9-calc.jpg)

-_I had to relabel some keys with a surgical tape and a marker_
+_I had to relabel some keys with a surgical tape and a marker._

 > I've been stuck on how to properly read the keypad for quite some time - this was planned to be titled `Hardware Adventures 5`, not `9`, after all.